Indian Canadians: 21st century

 During the late 20th and into the early 21st century, India was the third highest source country of immigration to Canada, with roughly 25,000–30,000 Indians immigrating to Canada each year according to Statistics Canada data.
+By 2011, the South Asian population in Canada was 1,567,400.
 India became the highest source country of immigration to Canada by 2017, with yearly permanent residents increasing from 30,915 in 2012 to 85,585 in 2019, representing 25% of total immigration to Canada.
 Additionally, India also became the top source country for international students in Canada, rising from 48,765 in 2015 to 219,855 in 2019.
 Mirroring historical Indo-Canadian migration patterns, the majority of new immigrants from India continue to hail from Punjab, with an increasing proportion also hailing from Haryana, Delhi, Maharashtra, Gujarat, Telangana, and Andhra Pradesh.

+In the 2020s, anti-Indian sentiment and hate incidents surged across the country.
+In 2023, a diplomatic row occurred between India and Canada following the assassination of Hardeep Singh Nijjar.
 In the 2025 Canadian federal election, a record-setting 22 Canadians of Indian origin would be elected to the Canadian House of Commons.
+Anita Anand also became Canada's foreign affairs minister, while Ranj Pillai served as Yukon's premier.
+Naheed Nenshi, an Indian Gujarati origin who immigrated to Canada from Tanzania, served as Calgary's mayor for 3 terms.
+Amarjeet Sohi and Jyoti Gondek later served as mayors of Edmonton and Calgary from 2021 to 2025.